10th National Eucharistic Congress (United States): Prior Congress history

 From 1895 to 1941, there were nine national eucharistic congresses held in the United States.
 The last national congress to occur prior to the 2024 congress was the Ninth National Eucharistic Congress in Saint Paul, Minnesota, in 1941.
 While there had been national congresses about every five years prior to the ninth congress, the outbreak of World War II halted the gatherings.
 Bishop Joseph Schrembs, promoter of national Eucharistic congresses, died shortly after the close of the war.
 Archbishop Richard Cushing succeeded Schrembs in the role and established a committee for national Eucharistic congresses in 1946, but despite the establishment of that committee, no national congresses were held.
 The 28th International Eucharistic Congress was held in Chicago in 1926, and the 41st International Eucharistic Congress took place in Philadelphia in 1976.

 Real Presence controversy

-In 2019, a controversial Pew Research study stated that belief among U.S. Catholics in the dogma of the Real Presence (Transubstantiation) was as low as 33%, alarming many of the nation's bishops.
+In 2019, a controversial Pew Research Center study stated that belief among U.S. Catholics in the dogma of the Real Presence (Transubstantiation) was as low as 33%, alarming many of the nation's bishops.
 Bishop Robert Barron, then an auxiliary of the Archdiocese of Los Angeles, raised the issue at a meeting of the United States Conference of Catholic Bishops (USCCB) doctrine committee.
 An advisory committee was later formed to brainstorm a response.